LiLabAtVT/LabPlayGround/HOWTO_OOD.md

 apptainer exec --bind=/work,/projects seurat_5.0.0.sif R

 ```
 This is **useful** if you are comfortable with running R script only.
-For example, to load Rachel's data which requires a large amount of memory, you can write a script this way and submit your job to execute your script as a typical SLURM job without he Rstudio interface.
+For example, to load Rachel's data which requires a large amount of memory, you can write a script and submit your job to execute your script as a typical SLURM job without he Rstudio interface.

 6. Another alternative method is to use vxcode to connect to ARC and run R within this vscode session.
 I have not found any tutorial about this online.